mwright0481/MW-Portfolio/README.md

 MW portfolio

-starter website to showcase skills made in VS code using html and css got most of it done however place holder images were not inserted at this time
+starter website to showcase skills<br>
+made in VS code using html and css<br>
+got most of it done however place holder<br> images were not inserted at this time<br>